SmarterApp/TDS_FixedFormPackager/README.md

 `target/tds-fixed-form-packager-081320182115.jar`

-Once you see that jar you can execute it with by:
+Once you see that jar you can execute it with:

-`java -jar target/tds-fixed-form-packager-081320182115.jar`
+`java -jar target/tds-fixed-form-packager-081320182115.jar -h`

-This will run and present an error message that you need to provide more information.
-The sections below cover the required commands and the optional flags that can be provided:
+This will run and present a usage message with the available options.
 <pre>
 No arguments were provided to the fixed form packager.
 Aborting...
  usage: Sample usage: &lt;INPUT_XLSX&gt; [OPTIONS]